Winning Human Resource Management Functions and Objectives

 Human Resource Management is “the process of hiring, developing, compensating, managing performance and rewarding the employees of an organization”.

 The human resource department is the most important work unit of the organization.
 Here, the organizational vision and goals can be best accomplished by hiring and managing the workforce of the organization.
-HR or Human Resource is the name given to the employees of the organization as employees are one of the resources required to run the organization hence, they are also referred to as “assets” of the organization.
+HR or Human Resources is the name given to the employees of the organization as employees are one of the resources required to run the organization hence, they are also referred to as “assets” of the organization.

 Every department of the organization has to perform various functions which must support the organizational goals.
-Each organization has different goals but one principle always remains consistent that the departmental goals have to be formulated in the light of organizational goals.
+Each organization has different goals but one principle always remains consistent i.e. the departmental goals have to be formulated in the light of organizational goals.
 The human resource department also follows the same principle i.e. supporting the organization by managing the employees in the best way.

 1) Job Analysis

-The first function of human resource department is to ensure that each job is performed by the right kind of people i.e. relevant person for each job.
+The first function of the human resource department is to ensure that each job is performed by the right kind of people i.e. relevant person for each job.
 So, if a job requires the candidates to provide customer service then, the candidate must possess good communication and human dealing skills.
 The process of job analysis is very thorough, requiring the analysis of each job, its tasks, and duties, and the skills necessary to perform these tasks.
 Through this process, the human resource department makes sure that the goals and functions of each department are supporting the organizational goals by the use of the most suitable and competent workforce.

 The detailed job analysis process can be read in our other blog on strategic recruitment and selection.